 18. Rodgers Flower (Rodgersia pinnata)

-These large-leaved water garden plants are gorgeous, but very fussy about where they’ll grow.
+These large-leaved water plants are gorgeous, but very fussy about where they’ll grow.
 That said, if you’re in zones 5-7, you’re in luck.
-Cultivate them around your pond’s edges, in partial shade—they’ll burn in direct sunlight.
+Cultivate them around the edges of your pond or water gardens, in partial shade—they’ll burn in direct sunlight.

 19. Water Mint (Mentha aquatica)